DuPage County Rape Defense Lawyer

-Rape charges are one of the most severe criminal charges that an individual can face.
-In DuPage County, these charges can be filed as a result of many different circumstances, but for the person accused, the serious implications cannot be overstated.
+Rape charges are one of the most severe criminal charges an individual can face.
+In DuPage County, these charges can be filed due to many different circumstances, but the serious implications cannot be overstated for the person accused.

 If you’ve been charged with rape, you need an experienced Woodbridge rape defense attorney to help defend your rights.
 You are entitled to face your accuser and present evidence in your defense.
-A rape charge can decimate your personal life, family relationships and your career prospects.
+A rape charge can decimate your personal life, family relationships, and career prospects.
+Contact us at 630-305-0222 today.

 The team at Wolfe & Stec is prepared to protect your reputation and fight for your future.
 Call our offices today at 630-305-0222 for a free, confidential consultation.